SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The default global access level is ``internal``, as described in :ref:`AccessControl_DefaultAccessLevels`.
-This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier:
+This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier if preferred, and will still have an access level of “internal”:

 .. testcode:: accessControlDefaulted